wouyang628/KafkaInKubernetes/README.md

 simple deployment of Kafka in Kubernetes cluster that can be accessed from outside the Kubernetes cluster

 # Deploy Kafka
+Modify the ip address in deployment_kafka.yml to the host node’s ip address.
 ```
 kubectl apply -f zookeeper_deployment.yml
 kubectl apply -f zookeeper_service.yml